Loading...

 Canada used the same jacket art and catalogue number as the US edition.
 The one difference is the album list on the back, which was adapted for the Canadian market: Beatlemania! and Twist and Shout stand in for Meet The Beatles and The Beatles' Second Album, and Long Tall Sally was added ahead of The Hollyridge Strings' Beatles Song Book.
 A Canadian back cover lists four Capitol albums, one more than the American.

-Early variations before late 1965 feature these albums in the wrong chronological order (Twist and Shout before Beatlemania), a mistake corrected on later reissues.
+Early variations before late 1965 feature these albums in the wrong chronological order (Long Tall Sally before Twist and Shout), a mistake corrected on later reissues, that curiously reappeared once in the late 1960s.

 Packaging